Benjamin-Skinner/cbg/RUNNING.md

 # To update the software:

+Run the script `./update`

+Or, to manually update:

 1. `git pull origin main`
 2. `npm run build`
 3. `pm2 list` --> get the current PID